Chruut/Binance_LiveCryptoDayTradingBot/README.md

 ![Metasignal_example](https://github.com/user-attachments/assets/afc86795-2929-493f-88c3-d1a64521c96a)

-### Example of Meta Signals Strategy: Official release of their profit table
+### Example of Meta Signals Strategy
+This is an excerpt of the official release of MetaSignal's 2024 profit table
 ![grafik](https://github.com/user-attachments/assets/73ceb8a6-4553-400f-8265-ce514771da96)

 ## Configuration